kr1st4ps/game-deal-tracker/README.md

 # Game deal tracker

-This code will take a list of games you want (PS and Oculus store games for now), and check the current price in the respective store every hour.
-Depending on the price and price history, an email will be sent to you if the current discount on the game is good.
+This code will take a list of games you want (PS store games for now, Oculus store to be readded soon), and check the current price in the respective store every hour.
+If and when the game is discounted or has a different full price than before, you will be notified via email.

 To be able to properly use this: